 He says in verse 16, “Wash yourselves.
 Make yourselves clean.
 Put away the evil of your doings from before mine eyes.
 Cease to do evil.
 Learn to do well.
 Seek justice.
 Relieve the oppressed.
 Judge the fatherless.
 Plead for the widow.”
 And then He pours His grace out and says, “‘Come now, let us reason together,’ saith the Lord.
 ‘Though your sins be as scarlet, they shall be as white as snow.
 Though they be red like crimson, they shall be as wool, if you be willing and obedient.’”

 All right.
-So what do we say, then?
-The animal sacrifices were ineffective for three reasons.
+So what are we saying, then?
+That the animal sacrifices were ineffective for three reasons.
 They couldn’t bring access to God.
 They couldn’t remove sin.
-They couldn’t really get inside.
-They were always external.
+They couldn’t really get inside, they were always external.

 “God, you didn’t want sacrifice and offering.
 All along you didn’t want it, ultimately.
 All along you knew it wouldn’t do it.
 All along you were well aware of the insufficiency of that whole system.”
 “But a body hast thou prepared me.”
 “Your ultimate plan was for my incarnation, wasn’t it?”
 And doesn’t the Bible not say that He was a Lamb slain from when?
 From the foundations of the world.
 God all along planned the death of Christ.
 “And you made me a body.”

 Now, it’s interesting.
 I want to just call one thing to your attention.
 Notice verse 5.
 It says, “A body hast thou prepared me.”
 That’s interesting.
-That’s a comment, really, on the Psalm, because the Psalm says this.
-"Mine ears hast thou digged.”
+That’s a comment, really, on the Psalm because the Psalm says this: “Mine ears hast thou digged.”
 “Mine ears hast thou digged.”
 Everything else is the same.
 But that statement changes.
 “Mine ears hast thou digged.”
-And here it says, “A body hast prepared for me.”
+And here it says, “A body is prepared for me.”

 You know what that means?
 It’s saying the same thing, only the Psalmist is very specific.
 He is, in effect, in the Psalms saying, “You actually got down there, God, and you dug out those ears.”
 That’s the first possible concept there.
 “You made the body.”
 And it pictures God as a craftsman, carving out the ears.
 And here He merely expands the thought to say, “A body thou hast prepared me.”

-And God says, in verse 6, or Jesus says, reflecting on God’s attitude, “In burnt offerings and sacrifice for sin hast thou had no pleasure,” but of Jesus He said this, Matthew 3:17, watch it.
+And God says, in verse 6 – Jesus says, reflecting on God’s attitude, “In burnt offerings and sacrifice for sin hast thou had no pleasure,” but of Jesus He said this, Matthew 3:17 – watch it.
 What’d he say?
-“This is my beloved Son, in whom," what?
-"I am well pleased.”
-“I don’t have any pleasure in offerings.
-But, oh, I am well pleased with this one, who will be the final offering, my own beloved Son.”
-And Jesus came into the world and kept repeating, “I have come to do," what?
-"The will of Him that sent me.”
+“This is my beloved Son, in whom” – what? - “I am well pleased.”
+“I don’t have any pleasure in offerings but, oh, I am well pleased with this one, who will be the final offering, my own beloved Son.”
+And Jesus came into the world and kept repeating, “I have come to do” – what? - “the will of Him that sent me.”
 Obedient.
 Submissive.
-He was a perfect sacrifice, in perfect obedience.
-“I come to do thy will, oh, God.”
+He was a perfect sacrifice in perfect obedience.
+“I come to do thy will, O, God.”

-And, you know, all the way along, it was very often a problem, because Jesus was confronted with a chance to be disobedient.
+And, you know, all the way along, it was very often a problem because Jesus was confronted with the chance to be disobedient.
 Jesus had just said He was going to die, and Peter runs over and says, “Lord, let it not be so.
 Don’t die.”
 And Jesus didn’t say, “Oh, thank you, Peter.
 Whew.
 Am I relieved.”
 No, He said, “Get thee behind me, Satan.”
-John 14:31, He said this, “But that the world may know that I love the Father," watch this, "and as the Father gave me commandment, even so I do.
+John 14:31, He said this, “But that the world may know that I love the Father” – watch this – “and as the Father gave me commandment, even so I do.
 Arise, let us go.”
 You see that?
 “That the world may know I love the Father and I obey the Father, let’s go.
 Let’s go to the cross.”